Blog, Education

 Why did it take me two days to return to the problem I created?

-What teaching approaches would best fit the content of what I needed to understand?
+What teaching approaches would best fit the content that I needed to understand?

 The impact

-What barriers and obstacles do educators need to overcome.
+What barriers and obstacles do educators need to overcome?
 To be able to help students bridge their misconceptions, we first have to deal with our own misconceptions.
-We need to own up to our own limitations as an instructors as well.
+We need to own up to our own limitations as instructors as well.
 The fact that some of us will never be a math teacher might not bother you at all.
-But the idea that your belief system, could stand in the way of a student learning –that should bother you.
+But the idea that your belief system could stand in the way of a student learning –that should bother you.

 But the idea that your belief system, could stand in the way of a student learning –that should bother you